 "Alcohol causes many more problems than cigarettes, and I've designed lots of alcohol packaging.
 Where do you draw the line?"

 Where indeed?
 When starting out as a graphic designer, is it necessary to put ethics to one side in order to build a portfolio?

-Here’s an example: I believe in how the fashion industry twists reality and contributes toward eating disorders in many young women, but if I was approached by a fashion model to launch a portfolio site, I don’t think I’d have many sleepless nights.
-Am I hypocritical?
+I believe in how the fashion industry twists reality and contributes toward eating disorders in many young women, but I’d be happy to create an identity for a fashion model.
+Is that hypocritical?

 If, at the beginning of design self-employment, you feel bad for working with a cause you don't support, you can always balance the scales by providing a service to local non-profits and giving a little back to the community.

 How much do ethics affect your design practices?